albertdudek7/CryptoClustering/README.md

-# Crypto Clustering using K values and scaled DataFrame
+# Crypto Clustering using Elbow Curves and K values.

 Finding the best value for K for Original Scaled Data and PCA Data on several Crytpo Currencies.
 By using the elbow method to identify best value for K.